 Progression of a PML to OSCC is as high as 36% when moderate or severe epithelial dysplasia is present and occurs in up to 50% in lesions with severe dysplasia.
 However, the histological findings of dysplasia indicate no more than that a lesion has a statistically increased risk of malignant change, and cannot be used for confident prediction of malignant change in any individual case.
-The prognostic value of histopathological features related to a primary OSCC tumor and the cervical lymph nodes has been reviewed.35 Emphasis is given to practical aspects of the histopathological assessment, potential inaccuracies, the importance of the partnership between surgeon and pathologist, the need for standardization throughout the histopathological assessment, and the value of accurate documentation of findings.
+The prognostic value of histopathological features related to a primary OSCC tumor and the cervical lymph nodes has been reviewed.35 Emphasis is given to practical aspects of the histopathological assessment, potential inaccuracies, the importance of the partnership between surgeon and pathological assessment, and the value of accurate documentation of findings.